 Bar Exam Passage Rates

-As of July 2017, more than 180 graduates of ALU have passed the California Bar Examination.
-The number and passage results of ALU students and graduates who have taken the First-Year Law Students’ Examination and the California Bar Examination, along with cumulative California General Bar Exam passing rates, are shown below.
+The number and passage results of ALU students and graduates who have taken the First-Year Law Students’ Examination and the California Bar Examination are shown below.

 - A student who passes the First-Year Law Students’ Examination within three (3) administrations of the examination after first becoming eligible to take it will receive credit for all legal studies completed to the time the examination is passed.